 An expert produces a video of two cars crashing in an intersection.
 The cars impact each other and move to their respective points of rest.
-In this case, the physics of how the cars impact each other, how much damage results, and how they move after the impact is based on the results of the computer program.
+In this case, the video captures the physics of impact.
+Further, it shows the resulting damage and calculated movement post-impact.
 Therefore, this is a computer simulation.

 Figure 2.
 LS-Dyna finite element model simulation of a vehicle to vehicle collision.